GBouffard/CV/README.md

   it('knows how to debug and solve problems', function(){
     uses console.log, byebug, irb and own knowledge to reslove bugs;
-    has also improved his own Google search skills;
+    has also improved his own Google search and StackOverflow skills;
     expect(Guillaume.code).toBe bugFree();
   });